 We can also help you locate the appropriate healthcare professional while traveling internationally in Australia.
 Simply visit our “Find a Doctor” page or phone us at 1-800-605-2282 or 1-317-262-2132.

 Feel free to give us a call for further clarification, or if you have additional questions, at 1-800-605-2282.

 Tokio Marine HCC — MIS Group Representative

 P.S.
-Ellen in our offices is an avid fly-fisherperson.
-To avoid mishaps on windy days, she suggests always wearing a wide-brimmed hat and sunglasses when out on the water.
+Ellen in our offices is an avid fly-fisher person.
+She suggests always wearing a wide-brimmed hat and sunglasses when out on the water.